 How business credit cards work

-Business credit cards are great tools to organize expenditures, earn rewards, and save on interest payments.
-Even if your business's spending is modest, choosing the right credit card can save you large sums of money over time.
+Business credit cards are a powerful tool to organize expenses, earn rewards, and save on interest payments.
+Even if your business's spending is modest, choosing the right business credit card can save you large sums of money each fiscal year.

 |Business Credit Card||Best For:||Rewards Rate||Annual Fee||CreditCards.com Rating|

 |Ink Business UnlimitedSM Credit Card||Flat-rate rewards on business purchases||1.5% unlimited||$0||3.5 / 5|

 |Capital One® Spark® Cash for Business||Free employee cards and unlimited 2% cash back||2% unlimited||$0 intro for first year; $95 thereafter||4.1 / 5|

 |Bank of America® Business Advantage Cash Rewards Mastercard® credit card||Business travel purchases and bonus for Business Advantage clients||3% on choice of category*||$0||2.5 / 5|